YunoHost-Apps/mobilizon_ynh/README.md

 > *This package allow you to install Mobilizon quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

-## Important

-1. **Mobilizon** is in early development, like an Alpha, all functionalities are not available
-1. **Mobilizon** require a dedicated **root domain**, eg. mobilizon.domain.tld
-1. Even if requested during installation: admin, language and password variables are not used
-1. When your mobilizon instance is installed, you need to register.
-1. When registered to be admin you have to manually goes in PostgreSQL, database $app, table users, and change the role value to `administrator` instead of `user` (other role available: `moderator`)
-1. Admin Dashboard is still not implemented

 ## Overview
 MobiliZon is your federated organization and mobilization platform.
 Supported by [Framasoft](https://framasoft.org/en/)